xumzheng/microsoft-graph-docs/api-reference/beta/api/serviceannouncement-list-healthoverviews.md

 ## Optional query parameters
 This method supports the [OData query parameters](/graph/query-parameters) to help customize the response.

+For example, OData `$expand=issues` option could be used to get a collection of issues that happened on each tenant subscribed service.
+All historical issues that happened up to one year and current happending issues will be included in the collection if not specify time range.

+This example shows how to use Odata query to return issues that happen within specified time range on each service. `$expand=issues($filter=(isResolved+eq+false)+or+endDateTime+eq+null+or+(lastModifiedDateTime+gt+2023-01-06T17%3a12%3a30.6568739Z))`.

 ## Request headers
 |Name|Description|
 |:---|:---|